LukeSmithxyz/based.cooking/src/miso-soup.md

 Miso-soup is Japanese traditional home cooking.

+- ⏲ Prep time: 5 min
+- 🍳 Cook time: 10 min
+- 🍽 Servings: 4

 ## Ingredients

-- dashi stock
+- Dashi stock
-- miso paste
+- Miso paste
-- tofu(optional)
-- seaweed(optional)
+- Tofu (optional)
-- green onion(optional)
+- Seaweed (optional)
+- Green onion (optional)

 ## Directions

-1. put about half of the water in the pot and bring the water to a boil.
+1. Put about half of the water in the pot and bring the water to a boil.
-2. put the dashi stock in the pot.
+2. Put the dashi stock in the pot.
-3. if you use tofu or seaweed, cut the ingredients into bite-sized pieces, place the ingredients in the pot and bring to a boil.
+3. If you use tofu or seaweed, cut the ingredients into bite-sized pieces, place the ingredients in the pot and bring to a boil.
 4. Melt the miso in the water and bring the water to a boil.
-5. serve into small bowls.
+5. Serve into small bowls.
-6. if you use green onion, slice them and put in a small bowls.
+6. If you use green onion, slice them and put in a small bowls.

 ## Contribution